What is an S Corporation? Tax benefits explained

 OK, so what's a corporation?

-- Officers – who oversee day to day operations of the business (think chief executive officer, chief financial officer, and chief operations officer).
+- Officers: Oversee day-to-day operations of the business (think chief executive officer, chief financial officer, and chief operations officer)

-- Directors – who represent the voice of shareholders to the officers.
-They help set strategy and policy for the business.
+- Directors: Represent the voice of shareholders to the officers and help set strategy and policy for the business

 A single person can be a shareholder, officer and director.
 In smaller corporations, it's common for a handful of people to hold all three roles.

-- Shareholders must be US citizens or permanent residents.
+- Citizenship requirement: All shareholders must be US citizens or permanent residents

 Personal asset protection